panpanpennyliu/ai_automation_testing/README.md

 # Usage

 1. Clone this project to local.
+2. pip install -r requirements.txt
-2. Update your API key in .env file.
+3. Update your API key in .env file.
-3. Run the main.py file.
-The program will automatically call the Gemini 1.5 model to process the input files and save the results to the output/results.xlsx file.
+4. Run the main.py file.
+The program will call the Gemini 1.5 model to process the input files and save the results to the output/results.xlsx file.

 # Notes